WebberZone/top-10/readme.txt

 == Upgrade Notice ==

 = 2.0.3 =
-* Fixed: Metabox update did not work properly in v2.0
+* Fixed: Metabox update did not work properly in v2.0; New option to keep data on uninstall.

 == Changelog ==

 = 2.0.3 =
+* New: Options to choose if you want to delete the Top 10 options and/or data when deleting the plugin
 * Fixed: Metabox update did not work properly in v2.0
+* Fixed: Duplicate include files
 * Modified: In the mySQL tables, the blog_id default value is set to 1

 = 2.0.2 =